-Over the last two seasons (2016/17 and 2017/18) Horticultural Livelihoods, Innovation and Food safety in Ethiopia (Horti-LIFE) supported development agents in 65 villages in Amhara, Oromia, Southern Nations Nationalities and Peoples and Tigray regions to create Farmers Field Schools (FFSs) on head cabbage, onion, tomato and green pepper production.
+Over the last two years (2016 - 18) the Horticultural Livelihoods, Innovation and Food safety in Ethiopia (Horti-LIFE) supported development agents in 65 villages in the Amhara, Oromia, Southern Nations Nationalities and Peoples and Tigray regions to create Farmers Field Schools (FFSs) on head cabbage, onion, tomato and green pepper production.

-The 30 members of a FFS observe and discuss a package of 20 innovations that are applied on a learning plot of 200 m2 in the fields of four lead farmers.
+A FFS has 30 members who observe and discuss a package of 20 innovations that are applied on learning plots in the fields of four lead farmers.
 The innovation package consist of technologies that proved to work on commercial farms.

-After the harvest the Farmers Field School members calculate the Cost of Production (CoP) for the learning plots and the traditional farmers’ field.
+After the harvest the members compare the Cost of Production (CoP) for the learning plots with innovations and those with traditional production methods.
 The costs include opportunity costs of land and labour, irrigation costs, marketing costs.

-- for normal farmers plots is 0.8; every 100 birr invested generates a net income of 80 birr.
+- the ROI for traditional farming is 0.8: every 100 birr invested generates a net income of 80 birr.
 Long term crops (tomato, pepper) have much better returns than short term crops (onion, cabbage) due to the higher capital requirements and more complicated plant protection.

-- for the learning plot is nearly double: 1.5
+- The ROI for the learning plot is 1.5;

-- for the additional investments on the learning plot this is again doubled: 3.1
+- The ROI for the additional investments on the learning plot 3.1, and;

-- for the additional forex used on the learning plot it is 9.7.
+- the ROI for the additional forex used on the learning plot it is 9.7.

 We are proud that three additional donors (Dutch, Canadian and Finnish) approached us with the question whether they could co-finance our work.
 This means we can expand our work to 324 Farmers Field School in 180 villages in the new season.